 Learn about the basics of safety induction, why it is important, and how you can effectively perform safety inductions.

 A safety induction is conducted to welcome new employees to the company and prepare them for their new role.
 It ensures workers are fully informed about the organization and are aware of their work and responsibilities.
 It serves as a starting point for an organization to introduce a culture of safety in the workplace.
-This articles covers the importance of conducting safety inductions, effective tips on how to carry them out, common topics to cover and free induction checklists to help you implement effective safety inductions in your workplace using iAuditor.

 Employees without proper safety inductions tend to have a higher tendency for negligence or non-adherence to health and safety regulations.
 Moreover, these workers are also prone to injuries and fatalities because of misinformation or inadequate knowledge to properly deal with hazards in the workplace.

 A proper site or safety induction can help your workplace achieve the following:

 Automate workflows and streamline operations with this checklist today.